boyleconnor/boyleconnor.github.io/_posts/2024-06-12-building-to-minikube.md

 # eval $(minikube -p profile-name docker-env)
 ```

-Export these values to your current terminal's environment by running the command in the last line of the output, i.e.:
+Export these values to your current terminal's environment by running the command described in the last line of the
+output, i.e.:

 ```commandline
 eval $(minikube -p profile-name docker-env)